AftonLawver/AftonLawver/README.md

 <img align="left" src="me.jpg" alt="image not found" width="150" style="border: 20px solid  black;">

 <div>
-My journey into technology started with a deep curiosity about how systems work—both biological and technological.
-With degrees in Computer Science and Physiology from Southern Illinois University Carbondale, I’ve always been driven by the desire to understand complex systems and make them function more efficiently.
-This passion led me to the field of higher education IT, where behind every student's success is a network of technological systems working in the background.
+My journey into technology began with a deep curiosity about how complex systems function—both biological and technological.
+Earning degrees in Computer Science and Physiology from Southern Illinois University Carbondale shaped the way I approach problem-solving: analytically, systematically, and with a focus on optimization.
+I’ve always been driven to understand intricate systems and make them work more efficiently.

-At Kishwaukee College, I focus on leveraging Ellucian’s Colleague ERP system to streamline processes, convert state reports, and create seamless workflows.
-One of my proudest achievements was migrating state reports from Envision Basic to PostgreSQL, optimizing our systems for SaaS compatibility.
-Whether I’m building vendor integrations, designing software, or resolving helpdesk tickets, my goal is to simplify the complex and ensure technology supports students and staff effectively.

-As I look to the future, I’m excited about the potential of emerging technologies and remain dedicated to finding new ways to enhance the role of IT in higher education.</div>
+Today, in my role at Ferrilli Consulting, I bring that systems-oriented mindset to institutions across higher education.
+I specialize in Ellucian’s Colleague ERP, helping colleges and universities streamline processes, modernize reporting, and build scalable, sustainable technical solutions.
+From migrating legacy state reports to PostgreSQL for SaaS compatibility to developing integrations and refining workflows, I focus on transforming complex challenges into practical, forward-thinking solutions.

+At Ferrilli, I collaborate with diverse institutional teams, providing strategic guidance and hands-on technical expertise to ensure enterprise systems truly support student success and operational excellence.
+Whether optimizing ERP environments, enhancing reporting infrastructures, or solving mission-critical issues, my goal remains the same: simplify complexity and empower institutions through thoughtful, effective technology solutions.

+As higher education continues to evolve, I’m energized by the opportunity to help institutions adapt, innovate, and maximize the value of their technology investments.</div>

 <hr>
 <br>